second-mandarin-cassette/umamusume-family-tree/README.md

 # Uma Musume: Pretty Derby family tree
 ## Description
 A cladogram visualizing the relations of the ingame characters and their real life ancestors.
+It can be viewed here: https://second-mandarin-cassette.github.io/umamusume-family-tree/

 ## Raw data
 The raw data is saved inside the file "umamusume_family_tree.csv".